-Excursions and camps are unlikely to be approved by the College Leadership Team unless there is no alternative for learning to occur.
+Excursions and camps are can resume with the approval of the College Leadership Team.
 If a camp or excursion is authorized it will be held within COVID-19 guidelines.
 COVID-safe Management Plans for any camp or excursion venue will be reviewed to ensure a COVID-safe environment.
-Teachers can take students on excursion using the College equipment such as bikes, canoes or surf boards.
-The activities will be undertaken in the open environment.
-Contact and Non-Contact Sports are permitted outdoors.
-There will be no interschool activities including sports for the remainder of the year.
+All camps and excursions will meet the guidelines outlined in the CECV School Operations Guides.

 A record of all visitors will be maintained.
-All staff, contractors, visitors and parents are encouraged to download and activate the Federal Government COVID-19 safe app.
 Visitors and parents are encouraged to make contact via the phone or email rather than present on site.

 On-line lunch orders recommended to parents/students as outlined in the College’s parent communication.
-Queue control l be implemented at the canteen and throughout the College as required."
+Queue control will be implemented at the canteen and throughout the College as required.

 The leadership team will provide updates to educate all staff and students advising:

-• guidance and recommendation to wash or sanitise hands regularly throughout the day with gel sanitisers/alcohol based hand sanitiser available throughout the College and in the College bus and College owned vehicles.
+- guidance and recommendation to wash or sanitize hands regularly throughout the day with gel sanitizers/alcohol-based hand sanitizer available throughout the College and in the College bus and College owned vehicles.

-• upon entering the College/classroom/office use hand sanitisers provided.
+- upon entering the College/classroom/office use hand sanitizers provided.

-• training in any Personal Protective Equipment (if required).
+- training in any Personal Protective Equipment including face masks (as required).